 The Seven Years’ War was a conflict between France and Great Britain that began in 1754 as a dispute over North American land claims in the region around Pittsburgh, Pennsylvania.
 This conflict eventually spread into other parts of world, including Europe, Africa, and Asia.
-When the Treaty of Paris ended the war in 1763, France ceded Canada over to England and India became an English colony.1
+When the Treaty of Paris ended the war in 1763, France ceded Canada to Britain and India became dominated by British interests.1

 From 1748 to 1754, England and France had sustained a truce.2 France maintained trade relations with the Iroquois confederation and claimed Canada and the Great Lakes as French territory.
 They began pressing south during this time from the Great Lakes to prevent the English from moving west.
 English settlers were moving westward, even as England was making promises to the first nations in North America that English subjects would not move past the Allegheny and Blue Ridge mountains.
 Virginia’s Governor Dinwiddie sent a representative, the young and eager Lt.
 Colonel George Washington, to the French urging them to back off their claim of the region around the confluence of the Ohio and Monongahela Rivers, near modern-day Pittsburg, Pennsylvania.
 Events in the Pennsylvania backcountry would draw England and France into open conflict.3